-Spivey worked as an actor and theatrical director throughout the 1990s.
-In 2000, Spivey served as the entertainment director for the Gold Pen Awards ceremony, and worked as a playwright workshop facilitator at the Black Writers Conference.
-The following year, Spivey became the founding director of the Powerful Long Ladder Theatre Company.
-In 2002, Spivey became the associate director of the Black Girl Ensemble in Harlem, New York; and in 2003, he was hired as the artistic director of the Karamu House Performing Arts Center.
-While there, he directed productions of The Little Tommy Parker Celebrated Minstrel Show, Bee-Luther-Hatchee, Dream on Monkey Mountain, and Otis Sallid’s Gospel!
-Gospel!
-Gospel!.
-In 2008, Spivey joined Kent State University’s theatre and dance department as an adjunct professor, becoming the theatre director in residence for productions by Kent State University’s pan African studies theatre department in 2012.
+Spivey worked as an actor and theater director throughout the 1990s.
+From 2000 to 2001, Spivey served as theater workshop facilitator at the Black Writers Reunion and Conference.
+In 2002, Spivey became the associate director for legendary playwright J.e.
+Franklin of the Black Girl Ensemble in Harlem, New York; and in 2003, he was hired as the artistic director of the historical Karamu House.
+While there, he directed productions of The Little Tommy Parker Celebrated Minstrel Show, Bee-Luther-Hatchee, Dream on Monkey Mountain, God’s Trombone and The Wiz.
+In 2008, Spivey joined Kent State University’s theatre and dance department as an adjunct professor, becoming the theatre director in residence for productions by Kent State University’s Pan African Studies department in 2013.
 Spivey was selected as the keynote speaker for the United States Institute for Theatre Technology’s fifty-fifth annual conference in 2015.
 In 2016, Spivey left the Karamu House, and began working as a freelance director, acting instructor, theater lecturer and career consultant, and speech coach.
 With the Powerful Long Ladder Ensemble Theater Company in Cleveland, Ohio, Spivey debuted productions of James Baldwin’s The Amen Corner.
-He also directed productions of Peter Lawson Jones, The Bloodless Jungle and August Wilson’s Radio Golf.
-In 2017, Spivey worked as a freelance director with the Shore Culture Center in Eucid, Ohio, and served as an artist-in-residence at the Cleveland School of the Arts.
-That same year, he directed Objectively/Reasonable: A Community Response to the Shooting of Tamir Rice.
-In 2018, Spivey founded TamiReach, a theatre program at the Tamir Rice Afrocentric Cultural Center.
+He also directed productions of, The Bloodless Jungle; Radio Golf; Breath, Boom; Bootycandy; and Neighboors.
+In 2016, he directed Objectively/Reasonable: A Community Response to the Shooting of Tamir Rice, which received national acclaim and was featured on NPR’s Going There with Michel Martin.
+In 2017, Spivey worked as an artistic associate with the Shore Culture Center in Eucid, Ohio, and served as an artist-in-residence at the Cleveland School of the Arts.
+In 2018, Spivey founded TamiReach, to establish the theatre program at the Tamir Rice Afrocentric Cultural Center.

 Spivey has served on the board of the Community Partnership for Arts and Culture, the Cleveland Arts Prize, AUDELCO and the Cleveland Foundation’s Rock and Roll Hall of Fame scholarship committee.
 In 2011, Spivey received a proclamation from Cleveland Mayor Frank Jackson and Councilwoman Mamie Mitchell for his local, regional and national artistic contributions.
-Spivey also received the 2013 AUDELCO Award for Repertory Company of the Year.
+Spivey also received the 2013 AUDELCO Award for Repertory Company of the Year for his work with the Karamu House.
+In 2016, he was honored by state representative John Barnes, Jr. for his contributions to the arts.
 In 2017, he received the Best Bold Direction for a Shocking Piece Award for his premiere of Neighbors by Brandon Jacobs-Jenkins.
-That same year, he was honored by state representative John Barnes, Jr. for his contributions to the arts.
+In the same year, Spivey was voted Best Director by The Cleveland Scene.

 Terrence Spivey was interviewed by The HistoryMakers on September 27, 2018.